quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Removing the EndOfEarlyData Message {#remove-eoed}

-Negotiating the quic_transport_parameters extension also modifies TLS to remove the EndOfEarlyData message.
+The TLS EndOfEarlyData message is not used with QUIC.
 QUIC does not rely on this message to mark the end of 0-RTT data or to signal the change to Handshake keys.

 Clients MUST NOT send the EndOfEarlyData message.
+A server MUST treat receipt of a CRYPTO frame in a 0-RTT packet as a connection error of type PROTOCOL_VIOLATION.

-As a result, EndOfEarlyData does not appear in the TLS handshake.
+As a result, EndOfEarlyData does not appear in the TLS handshake transcript.

 # Security Considerations